cylc/cylc-doc/src/user-guide/running-workflows/running-workflows.rst

 At startup a folder ``log/flow-config`` is created to record the workflow configuration, with all templating expanded:

-- ``flow-processed.cylc`` - A record of the current workflow configuration with templating expanded, but without being fully parsed: Duplicate sections will not be merged.
+- ``flow-processed.cylc`` - the current workflow configuration
+  with templating expanded, and duplicate sections unmerged.
-- ``<datetime-stamp>-<start/restart/reload>`` - A record of the config at
-  the time a workflow was started, restarted or reloaded, parsed by Cylc:
+- ``<datetime-stamp>-<start/restart/reload>`` - the config at each time the workflow was started, restarted, or reloaded; with duplicate sections merged.
-  Duplicate sections will be merged.

 .. note::

-   These are particularly useful files to look at if you are working with a workflow definition containing many template variables as these are filled in these files.
+   Look at these files to see the result of templating in the workflow config.

 .. _The Workflow Contact File: